7 Days Germany Itinerary [2024]

 Day 1: Munich

 You should start your trip from Munich – the gorgeous capital of Bavaria.
 Munich is one of the most stunning cities in Bavaria not too disappointed.
-If you’ve arrived at Munich station, you can walk over to the city centre easily whereas it takes 30min. to reach Marienplatz station from the Munich Airport.
+If you’ve arrived at Munich station, you can walk over to the city centre easily whereas it takes 30 min. to reach Marienplatz station from the Munich Airport.

-Munich Old Town
+1) Munich Old Town

 Head to the Old Town after arriving in Munich to start your trip in the majestic architecture offered by this country.
-A walking tour to the Old Town, exploring the medieval architecture, and the Neo-Gothic Bell Tower New Town Hall are some of the popular places to visit.
+A walking tour of the Old Town, exploring the medieval architecture, and the Neo-Gothic Bell Tower New Town Hall are some of the popular places to visit.

 Also, check - 10 Day Germany Itinerary for Tourists

-Englischer Garten
+2) Englischer Garten

 Englischer Garten, an 18th-century park, is one of the largest, most traditional, and delightful beer gardens especially located at the lakeside.
 This place is chirping with visitors during summer and you can relax after having lunch (eating and drinking).